Bruhat Bengaluru Mahanagara Palike

-Bruhat Bengaluru Mahanagara Palike (BBMP) /kn/ was the erstwhile administrative body responsible for maintaining civic amenities and some infrastructural assets of the Greater Bengaluru.
+Bruhat Bengaluru Mahanagara Palike (BBMP) /kn/ was the municipal body responsible for maintaining civic amenities and some infrastructural assets of Greater Bengaluru.
 It was the fourth largest Municipal Corporation in India and was responsible for a population of 8.4 million in an area of 712 km^{2}.
-Its boundaries expanded more than 10 times since the 1950s.
-It was replaced by 5 independent municipal corporations under an apex body called the Greater Bengaluru Authority on 15 May 2025, however the BBMP continued to administer the city until 02 September 2025, until the new Authority became fully operational.
+The boundaries of the corporation were expanded more than 10 times since the 1950s.
+From September 2025 it was replaced by five independent city corporations - Bengaluru Central City Corporation, Bengaluru North City Corporation, Bengaluru South City Corporation, Bengaluru East City Corporation and Bengaluru West City Corporation under an apex body for coordination between the new municipal bodies & other parastatal bodies/statutory authorities called the Greater Bengaluru Authority.

 Its roles and responsibilities included zoning and building regulations, health, hygiene, licensing, trade and education, as well as quality of life issues such as public open space, water bodies, parks and greenery.

 The BBMP represented the third level of government (the Central Government and State Government being the first two levels).
 BBMP was run by a unelected IAS officer selected by state government during its last stages when city council composed of elected representatives, called "corporators" was suspended indefinitely, one from each of the wards (localities) of the city.
 A range of other statutory authorities exercise certain municipal responsibilities (eg: the Bangalore Development Authority, and BESCOM).

 The elections to the council were held once every five years, with results being decided by popular vote.
 The members contesting elections to the council represented one or more of the state's political parties.